Politics of New South Wales: Federal politics

 New South Wales has 47 seats in the Australian House of Representatives, the most of any state.
 As such, it is nearly impossible to win government without a strong base in New South Wales, while a decent showing in New South Wales can usually make up for a poor night elsewhere.
 Labor has never won an election without winning a majority in New South Wales.

 The 1996 federal election was an example of how critical New South Wales is in federal elections.
 The election turned into a Coalition rout in large part due to Labor losing 13 of its 33 seats in New South Wales.

 Liberals

 Like at the state level, the federal party draws most of its continuous support from north-west Sydney and the surrounds of the Hawkesbury River.
-The Liberal Party of Australia has never lost the divisions of Berowra or Bradfield, on the northern side of the harbour.
-The Party also has strong bases in Southern Sydney and Southern NSW, having continuously held the divisions of Cook, Hughes (excluding party resignations), Farrer and Hume for several decades.
-The party lost its traditional harbour-side base of seats including North Sydney, Warringah, Warringah and Wentworth to the teal movement between 2018 and 2022.
+However this has eroded in recent elections with the rise of the Teal independents.
+Only the divisions of Mitchell and Berowra remain with the Liberal Party north of Sydney Harbour.
+The Party also has strong bases in Southern Sydney and Southern NSW, having continuously held the divisions of Cook, Farrer and Hume for several decades.
+The party lost its traditional harbour-side base of seats including North Sydney, Warringah, Bradfield, Mackellar and Wentworth to the teal movement between 2018 and 2025.